 Women’s voices are under represented in literature as a whole in Scotland, and we intend to help redress this balance.
 We have discovered two outstanding first time female authors and generated a PEN Award for Tania Skarynkina and a nomination for the Carnegie Medal for L. J. MacWhirter.
 We are proud that one of our biography’s last year was about a female Polish novelist, reflecting the largest invisible ethnic group in Scotland.
-Our collection sees four memoirs by older women and twelve out of sixteen titles by women.
+Our collection sees five memoirs by older women and fifteen out of twenty-nine titles by women.

 We are keen to create books that not only read well, but look beautiful; we aim to combine the visual design, binding, and cover with the literary merit of the contents.
 Our team of designers and printers work closely with the editorial team to ensure that the themes of the book are accurately translated into a tangible aesthetic.